sderosiaux/golb/pages/2015-02-03-atom-alt-gr-and-windows-walk-into-a-bar/20150203-atom-alt-gr-and-windows-walk-into-a-bar.md

                        @getModel() editor.insertText(new Date().toLocaleString())
 ```

-That defines a new command `user:insert-date` in the scope of the `atom-text-editor` that will insert the current date in the editor, where your cursor is.
-You just need to bind it to some keys, by editing `keymap.cson`:
+That defines a new command `user:insert-date` in the scope of the `atom-text-editor` that will insert the current date in the editor, where our cursor is.
+We just need to bind it to some keys, by editing `keymap.cson`:

 ```javascript
 'atom-workspace atom-text-editor:not([mini])': { 'ctrl-alt-=': 'user:insert-date' }
 ```

-And you're all set.
-You have a tons of functions available in the `editor` object, feel free to discover and use them !
-If you have the developer tools opened, you can find the editor by doing :
+And we're all set.
+There are tons of functions available in the `editor` object, feel free to discover and use them !
+Using the devtools, it's possible to grab a reference to the Atom editor:

 ```javascript
 atom.workspace.getEditors();